Paul Hayes (footballer): Return to non-League football

 On 9 August 2018, Hayes dropped back into non-League football to join Isthmian League North Division club AFC Sudbury on a two-year contract.
 He scored 12 goals in 34 appearances during the 2018–19 season and retired in June 2019.
 In mid-November 2019, Hayes returned to football as a player with Isthmian League North Division club Romford.
 After one appearance, he transferred to Southern Counties East League First Division club Meridian VP, with whom he remained until 7 January 2020, when he transferred to Isthmian League South East Division club Faversham Town.
 Hayes made 10 appearances before joining Southern Counties East League Premier Division club Chatham Town in a player-sporting director capacity March 2020.
 He made four appearances and scored one goal across the 2019–20 and 2020–21 seasons.

 Concurrent with his director of football role at Isthmian League Premier Division club Bowers & Pitsea, Hayes made three cup appearances during the first half of the 2022–23 season.
 On 6 January 2023, he joined Eastern Counties League Premier Division club Haverhill Rovers and made seven appearances before departing the club in mid-February 2023.

 Managerial career and backroom roles

 Hayes served Southern Counties East League Premier Division club Chatham Town as sporting director between 2020 and 2022.
 On 1 May 2022, Hayes was appointed director of football at Isthmian League Premier Division club Bowers & Pitsea.
 He departed the role in January 2023.

 On 2 June 2023, Hayes was appointed manager of newly promoted Eastern Counties First Division South club Dunmow Town.
 Following defeat in the First Division South play-off final, Hayes departed the club at the end of the 2023–24 season.
 On 3 June 2024, Hayes was announced as manager of Eastern Counties First Division South club Burnham Ramblers.
+He presided over two mid-table finishes before joining Isthmian League Premier Division club Stanway Rovers as assistant manager in June 2026.